JoshuaPro24/git-notes/branches.md

 Git branches are separate versions of repositories.
 This means you can edit copies of files that don't effect the current live repository files.
-This is very useful for fixing small mistakes without completely changing a repository.
+This is very useful for making small changes without completely changing the main repository like I have just done now!